top of page

 Tokyo Graffiti

-As the hip-hop movement becomes a global phenomenon, many Japanese youngsters have adopted the culture as their own.
+As the hip-hop movement became a global phenomenon, many Japanese youngsters adopted the culture as their own.
 The popularity of graffiti, as associated with hip-hop, has become a venue to relieve stress among people.
 However, graffiti in Japan is treated more than a crime.
 It is an aberration of behavior that will be punished severely.
 The proposed environment for graffiti is a semi-open gallery where graffiti artists can legally create removable artworks on surfaces covered by clear plastic wrap.
-The gallery is built to resemble abandon buildings where graffiti can be rightfully appreciated.
+The gallery is built to resemble abandoned buildings where graffiti can be rightfully appreciated.

 Hanabi (Firework)